 Read our full Samsung QN90A Neo QLED TV review.

-The LG C1 OLED is a fantastic value among premium TVs, offering an amazing OLED display, a full complement of HDMI 2.1 ports, and the best gaming performance and features you can get.
-The display offers rich picture quality with impeccable contrast and sharpness, superb HDR support and gaming performance that beats everything else we've seen.
+The LG C1 OLED is a fantastic value among premium TVs, offering an amazing OLED display, a full complement of HDMI 2.1 ports, and the best gaming performance and features you can get from an OLED.
+The display offers rich picture quality with impeccable contrast and sharpness, superb HDR support and gaming performance that beats everything else we've seen on any other OLED.
 Combine all of that with a stunning design and better-than-average sound, and you've got one of the best TVs you can buy.

 LG's webOS faces stiffer competition on app selection and features, but smart options, like your choice of Google Assistant and Amazon Alexa voice assistants, AI-driven sports alerts, and gaming features like the game optimizer menu and support for Google Stadia and Nvidia GeForce Cloud keep it in the mix for the best smart TVs.
 All in all, it delivers incredible quality and solid value for the admittedly premium price, making it one of the best TVs we saw in 2021.
 It'll remain an excellent buy in 2022.